VincentRan/burnwithcare.github.io/README.md

 Welcome to BurnWithCare project.

-This project is designed for a safe, organized and eco-friendly surrounding for commemorating the dead in Chinese culture.
+This project is designed for a safe, organized, healthy and eco-friendly surrounding in terms of commemorating the dead in Chinese culture.